 The Partnership's debt agreements may restrict or prohibit the payment of distributions if the Partnership is in default or threat of default.
-If the Partnership cannot make distributions to us, we may be limited in our ability, or unable, to pay dividends on our common stock or Series A Preferred Stock ("Series A Preferred").
+If the Partnership cannot make distributions to us, we may be limited in our ability, or unable, to pay dividends on our common stock or Series A Preferred.
 In addition, so long as any of our Series A Preferred shares are outstanding, certain common stock distribution limitations exist.

-On a consolidated basis, our main sources of liquidity and capital resources are internally generated cash flows from operations, borrowings under the TRC Revolver, the TRP Revolver, and the Partnership's accounts receivable securitization facility (the "Securitization Facility") and access to debt and equity capital markets.
+On a consolidated basis, our main sources of liquidity and capital resources are internally generated cash flows from operations, borrowings under the TRC Revolver, the TRP Revolver, and the Partnership's Securitization Facility and access to debt and equity capital markets.
 We supplement these sources of liquidity with joint venture arrangements and proceeds from asset sales.
 For companies involved in hydrocarbon production, transportation and other oil and gas related services, the capital markets have experienced and may continue to experience volatility.
 Our exposure to adverse credit conditions includes our credit facilities, cash investments, hedging abilities, customer performance risks and counterparty performance risks.